 - Letting the water run while you brush your teeth can waste 3 gallons of water.

-- A leaky or drippy faucet can waste as much as 30 -50 gallons a day.
+- A leaky or drippy faucet can waste as much as 30 to 50 gallons a day.

 - Automatic dishwashers use about 20 gallons per load.